-With the Analytics view, you gain insight into the score and the individual metrics without having to modify your code or leave the dashboard.
+With the Analytics view, you get insights about the score and the individual metrics without modifying your code or leaving the dashboard.
+You can analyze your site performance parameters without adding new scripts or headers.

 Vercel Analytics supports Next.js 10+ with zero-configuration required.
 Projects on Next.js 9 or earlier are required to upgrade to enable Vercel Analytics.